faanross/faanross.github.io/content/course01/01_settingup.md

 {{< figure src="/img/course01/image029.png" title="" class="custom-figure-6" >}}

 OK, that's it for the installation, now let's install the two programs we'll use in this course.
-Note I'm also going to install ***RITA*** here, we won't use it in this course but indeed in the next one.
-So feel free to skip this, or just get it done with now so that next time everything is gtg.

 # 1.7.2.
 Install Software
 # Volatility3